 Use a gentle exfoliator that contains ingredients like alpha hydroxy acids or beta hydroxy acids to slough away dead skin cells without irritating your skin; exfoliate no more than 1-2 times per week for best results.

 5. Moisturize regularly.

-Your skin needs extra hydration in winter, so it's important to moisturize your skin regularly - to prevent it from appearing darker - especially in the winter when the air is dry and can strip away moisture from your skin.
+Your skin needs extra hydration in winter, so it's important to moisturize your skin regularly - to prevent it from appearing darker and from other skin concerns - especially in the winter when the air is dry and can strip away moisture from your skin.

 Keep your skin hydrated by using a moisturizer that contains hydrating ingredients like hyaluronic acid or glycerin to attract and retain moisture in the skin and protect your skin from the drying effects of the winter; apply your moisturizer morning and night for best results.